DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/chart-layout.md

 - The **Layered** layout algorithm is used to draw layered graphs.
 It minimizes the number of connector crossings and spreads shapes evenly.

-To select a layout type and direction for your chart, click a layout command on the **Properties > Layout** tab.
+To select your chart's layout type and direction, click a layout command on the **Properties > Layout** tab.

 ![Layout](../../images/diagram-layout.png)